 If you do decide to complete Probate yourself you will have to spend time researching the Probate process so you understand how it works.
 If you have specific questions about how Probate works, you may have to call and speak to the Probate and Inheritance Tax Helpline for more information – this all takes time.
 By utilising the services of a Probate Solicitor, you can cut down on the amount of time you need to spend on completing Probate.

 There is an alternative option available though.
 If you want some guidance on Probate but you are happy to complete the leg work yourself, you could purchase a DIY Probate Kit.
 These do-it-yourself kits usually provide you with the tools you need to complete Probate yourself along with sample letters, accounts templates and other really useful items that will help you to speed up the Probate process; it is important to note that you can be held personally responsible and financially liable for any mistakes made.

 You will need to factor in the complexity and value of the estate that you are the Executor for.
 If the estate has a high value or complex nuances such as property owned abroad it may be best to instruct a Probate Solicitor.

-To learn how you could save thousands of pounds on Probate fees see 3 Ways to Reduce Probate Solicitor Fees.
+To save money on Probate costs see 3 Ways to Reduce Probate Solicitor Fees.